kercre123/victor/tools/squawkbox/MiniSquawks/MiniSquawks.md

 # Things to install

-In the Victor github repo, you'll want to first pull from master, and then checkout the branch
+In the Victor github repo, you'll want to first pull from master, and then navigate to the folder:

-`aghirmai/BI-990-Squawkbox-repurposed-for-24Audio-Room`
+`victor/tools/squawkbox`

 You will need to also download the following through your Mac terminal

-`brew install portaudio` (this one takes a while) `pip3 install pyaudio`
+`brew install portaudio` (this one takes a while)

+`pip3 install pyaudio`

 `pip3 install easygui`

 Once you've installed those, you'll need to configure the USB sound card (this is a one time thing).